Geneviève Hersent

 And so when Ted Rusoff found himself directing the English dubbing of a film which required a female part to be dubbed with a French accent, and knowing how well Geneviève mastered the English language, he decided to ask her to dub the part.
 She agreed, and the rest, as they say, is history.
 For the next thirty years, Geneviève was the go-to dubbing actress for French accented parts in English, and in the video below you can see a few examples of the various parts she dubbed with a French accent:

 But Geneviève did not merely dub French accented parts.
-Due to her impressive language skills and her ability to imitate and adjust her speaking rhythms, she was able to speak English without a trace of her French accent, and consequently, she found herself much in demand with all of the great dubbing directors to do both leading and supporting parts – dramatic as well as comedic.
-Here’s another video sampling some of the many diverse parts Geneviève dubbed into English during her long career:
+Due to her impressive language skills and her ability to imitate and to adjust her speaking rhythms, she was able to speak English without a trace of her French accent, and consequently, she found herself much in demand with all of the great dubbing directors to do both leading and supporting parts – dramatic as well as comedic.

 But while she worked extensively with English dubbing, the majority of Geneviève’s dubbing work was actually performed in her native French.
-Thanks to Italy’s blossoming international film industry, there was a considerable group of French actors living and working in Rome in the late 1960s, and with the many dubbing facilities available all over town, some Italian producers had the idea to start producing French language versions of their films right there in Rome to ensure sales to the attractive French-speaking markets.
+Thanks to Italy’s blossoming international film industry, there was a considerable group of French actors living and working in Rome in the late 1960s, and with the many dubbing facilities available all over town, some Italian producers had the idea to start producing French language versions of their films right there in Rome and thereby increase the chance of exporting them to the attractive French-speaking markets.
 And so Rome soon became an important center for French dubbing.
-Geneviève and Philippe were among the actors involved with French dubbing right from the start, and some the other notable French-speaking actors who took part in this work include Jean Louis, Jacques Stany, Martial Bresson (a.k.a.
-Martial Boschero), Annie Alberti, Gérard Landry, Jacques Herlin, Michel Bardinet, Jacques Sernas, Catherine Diamant, Martine Brochard, Paul Muller, Bernard Chaperon, Pierre Auguste Richard, Paul Branco, Hervé Ducroux, José Quaglio and Annie Belle.
+Geneviève and Philippe were among the actors involved with French dubbing right from the start, and through nearly 30 years of French, Geneviève dubbed such famous European stars as Gina Lollobrigida, Monica Vitti, Anita Ekberg, Catherine Spaak, Barbara Bouchet, Rosalba Neri, Antonella Lualdi, Magali Noël, Adriana Asti and Alida Valli, but due to her range and versatility, she also dubbed everything from old ladies to little children (both boys and girls), including such famous child actors as Renato Cestiè and Cinzia De Carolis.

 Indeed, many of Genevièves most appreciated dubbing performances are in horror movies, but despite having dubbed an impressive number of famous Italian horror films into both French and English, Geneviève herself didn’t find this work very enjoyable.
 “I was so terrified when I dubbed horror films,” she recalled during one of our many email exchanges.
 “I hated distorted faces… especially zombies!
-I remember that I only looked at the lips to dub, without looking at the screen, and I also used to wear my tennis visor to avoid seeing their ugly faces!
+I remember that I only looked at the lips to dub, without looking at the rest of the screen, and I also used to wear my tennis visor to avoid seeing their ugly faces!
 Brrrrr!”

 Cinzia Monreale dubbed by Geneviève Hersent in The Beyond

 In spite of her dislike for horror films, Geneviève dubbed many Italian horror classics, and one of her most famous English dubbing roles is as the voice of Emily, the blind and mysterious spectral figure in Lucio Fulci's The Beyond (1981).
-Geneviève dubs her with eerily spooky voice that fits the character brilliantly.
+Geneviève dubs her with an eerily spooky voice that fits the character brilliantly.

 Alida Valli dubbed by Geneviève Hersent in Suspiria